digaloot/CS260/README.md

 12. Everything is done.
 There is a glitch where every once in a while, on login, the userName passes to the people page as null or undefined.
 This is a problem because it does not display the associated people and thus their associated dates as it should.
 13. I added functionality to check username and password at login for actual values stored in the localStorage.
 If they don't exist then a message displays saying wrong username or password.
 Try again.
 14. I added functionality to check for an existing username as a conflict when creating a new account.
+15. This finishes everything so that the React2 homework assignment is complete